 Daniel specialises in civil liberties, private and public law, human rights and equality/discrimination law.
 His practice includes inquests, public inquiries, protest law, civil and regulatory proceedings and professional discipline.
 He was a finalist in the Legal Aid Lawyer of the Year 2020.

-Daniel specialises in complex and sensitive cases and particularly those in which he works with families who have lost loved ones in suspicious circumstances, police custody or at work.
+Daniel specialises in complex, high profile and sensitive cases and particularly those in which he works with families who have lost loved ones in suspicious or controversial circumstances, as a result of police violence or at work.
 Daniel’s aim is to achieve accountability and redress with his clients.